Surfpup/tConfig-Mods/Epic Loot/Source/Readme.txt

 Changelog

+v0.2.3
+	-Updated to use new life variable in tConfig Beta 0.28.3h, should fix all HP affix issues

 v0.2.2
 	-Updated to make use of new networking hooks in beta 0.28.3g, fixes NPC syncing -In the default health system mode, HP affixes should be disabled (until I can figure out how to make them work)